-resulting from budgetary decisions that are not related to operational requirements, such as the recurring problem of agencies operating for indefinite periods under a continuing resolution that would not account for an automatic escalation in spectrum fees.
+There is some concern that government agencies will not be able to afford the spectrum that they need to fulfill their missions.
 This concern is one reason why it is important to publicize the fees well in advance of their implementation, provide certainty about the fee levels for a reasonable amount of time into the future (possible a rolling 5-year window of future fees), and gradually introduce the fees (e.g., 20% per year over 5 years).